Kheav-Kienghok/Kheav-Kienghok/README.md

 ![alternative text](Waving.gif)
 # Hello, I'm Kienghok! 👋

 Welcome to my GitHub profile!
-Here's an animated waving anime character:

 I'm a sophomore at American University of Phnom Penh, passionate about IT and eager to learn and grow in the world of technology and research.